When I use the word homeless, many people assume the worst.

 Challenges of Living in a Shelter

 It was a difficult time for me, especially, being at the age when sleepovers with friends were common.
-Friends would ask to come over, and I would have to say no. But going to friend’s houses was like a vacation.
+Friends would ask to come over, and I would have to say no. But going to a friend’s house was like a vacation to me.

 Where to Find Housing Help for the Homeless

-There are a number of online and in-person resources available to find temporary shelter while building toward a permanent solution.
+For families in our situation, there are a number of online and in-person resources available to find temporary shelter while building toward a permanent solution, so that you don’t have to worry about draining your funds on hotels.

 “There are several free resources that homeless individuals can use to find temporary refuge or shelter,” says higher education scholar and social justice advocate Terrell L. Strayhorn.
-“For instance, there is a phone directory of shelters and centers—to access the list, interested parties should dial 1-800-HOMELESS.”
+“For instance, there is a phone directory of shelters and centers — to access the list, interested parties should dial 800-HOMELESS.”

 This allows individuals access to the Department of Housing and Urban Development’s coordinated entry system, which provides materials resources for individuals facing housing insecurity.